Zennoon/alx-higher_level_programming/0x00-python-hello_world/README.md

 negative indices.
 Instead of using negative indices, the len function could have been used, but the Zen of Python's third principle is 'Simple is better than complex'.

+8-concat_edges.py: Just another script that slices a single strings and concats them to form a different sentence.